Positive for some, negative for many.

 John Neal Rhodes, About.com

-Unless infancy is plagued by abuse, poor nutrition (major cause such as allergies from milk and other dairy etc) and extremely bad air, asthma is largely a mechanical issue.
+Unless infancy is plagued by abuse, poor nutrition (major causes such as allergies from milk and other dairy etc) and extremely bad air, asthma is largely a mechanical issue.
 Abuse and fear of abandonment are often the source.
 Even with poor nutrition, then the mechanical breathing must be optimized to eliminate or minimize emergency drug intervention.

 I suspect that if you put 100 people in a room with bad air and you will have little to no asthma.
 Put 100 people together having eaten allergy causing food and the asthma symptoms will increase.
 Put 100 people together with bad air, bad food and UDB and you will have MANY people with asthma symptoms.